lachrist/aran/README.md

 solve(1, -5, 6);
 ```

-### Offline Instrumentation
+#### Offline Instrumentation

 First we explore offline instrumentation.
 The analysis consists in declaring a global variable named `__hidden__` which is unlikely to be accessed by the program under analysis.
-This global variable holds an object that contains the trap functions that will be called later during the analysis.
+This global variable holds an object that contains traps that will be called later during the analysis.
 Here, the only implemented trap is `apply` which is triggered on function calls.

 ```javascript